-The TV runs the latest version of LG’s smart platform – webOS 22.
+The TV runs LG’s smart platform – webOS 22.
 This has been tweaked to make interaction more intuitive, allow for greater customisation, and provide better recommendations.
 In terms of choice, all the major video streamers are present and correct, including Freeview Play in the UK.

 There’s support for most high dynamic range formats, including HDR10, hybrid log-gamma (HLG), and Dolby Vision IQ with Precision Detail.
 LG claims it is the only manufacturer that currently has sufficient processing power to offer Precision Detail, which pulls out more information from Dolby Vision HDR content.
 While there’s no HDR10+ support, that’s hardly a great loss – it's less widely supported than Dolby Vision.

 The G2 is an awesome TV for gamers, thanks to four HDMI 2.1 inputs that support 4K at 120Hz, and VRR – including Nvidia G-Sync and AMD Freesync, as well as the HDMI version.
 There’s also ALLM, which automatically switches to the low latency Game Optimiser mode when a console is detected.
 The Game Optimiser has been expanded to offer more features, and the input lag is an incredibly low 9.4ms.